davekeck/Xcode-4-Fixins/README.md

-__This branch is known to be compatible with Xcode 4.1.
-For Xcode 4.0.2 support, see the xcode_402 branch.__
+__This branch is known to be compatible with Xcode 4.0.2.
+For support for newer versions, see the xcode_402 branch.__

 To install all of the plugins, open XCFixins.xcworkspace and build it.
 To install a plugin individually, open its respective project and build it.
 In both cases, the plugins will be installed automatically as a part of the build process.
 Xcode must be relaunched for the plugins to take effect.